debbsgomes/buda-spread-api/README.md

 # Buda Spread API

-This project is a REST API designed to communicate with the Buda.com API, providing functionalities to retrieve cryptocurrency data and spreads..
+This project is a REST API designed to communicate with the Buda.com API, providing functionalities to retrieve cryptocurrency data and spreads...

 ## Table of Contents